Delhi's govt school students to pitch over 100 start-up ideas to investors on Mar 5 | Education

 - India

+He said that future CEOs are being nurtured in Delhi Government's schools through the Business Blasters programme and they ''will start companies like Apple, Google in the future''.

-“I want to invite all the investors to come and see where the future Tata, Birla and Infosys-like company owners are studying today.
-These students will one day provide jobs to many others,” he said.
+''I want to invite all the investors to come and see where the future Tata, Birla and Infosys-like company owners are studying today.
+These students will one day provide jobs to many others,'' he said.
+The deputy chief minister, in a statement, said business ideas of student entrepreneurs of Delhi government schools have great potential.

+''Investors should boost the confidence of our budding entrepreneurs by investing in them.'' ''Impressed by the business ideas of Delhi Government school students.
+Investors from all across the country have offered them an investment of Rs 12 crores,'' Sisodia said in the statement.

+He said Delhi government schools are becoming job providers and are contributing to the economy of the nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)